Four supporters who racially abused AC Milan’s Mike Maignan given stadium bans

 Four individuals who racially abused AC Milan goalkeeper Mike Maignan during the weekend Serie A match at Udinese have been given five-year stadium bans by Italian police.

-AC Milan players briefly left the pitch on January 20 after alerting referee Fabio Maresca to the abuse being directed at the French player.
+AC Milan players briefly left the pitch on January 20 after alerting referee Fabio Maresca to the abuse being directed at the Frenchman.

 On Wednesday, the office of Udine police commissioner Alfredo D’Agostino announced that four people had been identified using security cameras from the stadium.